shangshanzhizhe/shangshanzhizhe/README.md

 - 📫 How to reach me: shangzhezhang@gmail.com

-- 🌱 I’m currently learning mathematical and computional basis of bioinformatics algorithm
+- 🌱 I’m currently learning mathematical and computional basis of bioinformatics algorithms

-- 🤔 I’m looking for help with a right learning path to bioinformatics algorithm developing
+- 🤔 I’m looking for help with a right learning path to bioinformatics tools developing

 ###